yunxao/JN-Sim/README.md

 # JN-Sim

-JN-Sim is a adaption of the J-Sim simulator (v1.3) This version add BGP-4 functionality
+JN-Sim is a fork of the [J-Sim simulator](https://sites.google.com/site/jsimofficial/) (v1.3).
+JN-Sim adds the ability to simulate bgp-4

 This simulator is my degree project.
 Finished in 2010.